January 7, 2025

 Common Hot Water System Issues

-Power Loss Power interruptions are the most frequent cause of hot water issues.
-An electrician can diagnose where the power is lost, whether at the switchboard,meter board, load management device, or inside the hot water system itself.
+Power interruptions are a common cause of hot water issues.
+An electrician can check whether the issue is at the switchboard, meter board, or within the hot water system itself.

-Thermostats A faulty thermostat can cause water to become too hot or prevent it from heating altogether.
-Replacing thermostats is typically quick and affordable.
+A faulty thermostat can cause water to either become too hot or fail to heat altogether.
+Thermostats are relatively simple and affordable to replace.

 Picture this: